celery/celery/docs/userguide/optimizing.rst

 it can be redelivered to another worker (or the same after recovery).

-When using the default of early acknowledgment, having a prefetch multiplier setting of 1, means the worker will reserve at most one extra task for every worker process: or in other words, if the worker is started with :option:`-c 10 <celery worker -c>`, the worker may reserve at most 20 tasks (10 unacknowledged tasks executing, and 10 unacknowledged reserved
+When using the default of early acknowledgment, having a prefetch multiplier setting of *one*, means the worker will reserve at most one extra task for every worker process: or in other words, if the worker is started with :option:`-c 10 <celery worker -c>`, the worker may reserve at most 20 tasks (10 unacknowledged tasks executing, and 10 unacknowledged reserved